jdeluyck/kcoreorg-website/_posts/2010/2010-04-04-multiseat-on-debian.md

   * Mice: 2 simple Logitech usb mice
   * Keyboards: 2 usb keyboards (one <a href="http://reviews.cnet.com/keyboards/cherry-cymotion-master-linux/1707-3134_7-31539242.html" target="_blank">Cherry Cymotion Linux Master</a> & one <a href="http://www.labtec.com/index.cfm/gear/details/EUR/EN,crid=28,contentid=692" target="_blank">labtec Ultraflat</a>)
   * Graphics: an onboard ATI Radeon HD 3200 (this is part of the <a href="http://en.wikipedia.org/wiki/AMD_700_chipset_series" target="_blank">AMD 780</a> chipset) video chip on my Asrock motherboard (was originally disabled and enabled for this multiseat setup) and an addon ATI Radeon HD 4850 card (with an <a href="http://en.wikipedia.org/wiki/Radeon_R700#Radeon_HD_4300.2FHD_4500" target="_blank">RV700</a> chip).
-  * Screens: two screens &#8211; in this case, one 20.1&#8243; <a href="http://hk.viewsonic.com/en/products/productspecs.php?id=234" target="_blank">Viewsonic VX2025wm</a> and one 22&#8243; (newly purchased) <a href="http://www.lg.com/uk/support/product/support-product-profile.jsp?customerModelCode=W2253TQ-PF&#038;initialTab=documents&#038;targetPage=support-product-profile#" target="_blank">LG w2253TW</a>
+  * Screens: two screens - in this case, one 20.1" <a href="http://hk.viewsonic.com/en/products/productspecs.php?id=234" target="_blank">Viewsonic VX2025wm</a> and one 22" (newly purchased) <a href="http://www.lg.com/uk/support/product/support-product-profile.jsp?customerModelCode=W2253TQ-PF&initialTab=documents&targetPage=support-product-profile#" target="_blank">LG w2253TW</a>

 Notes:

   1. It is advised to use chips that can be driven with the same driver for a multiseat setup!
-  2. If you use an onboard chipset (like I do), you&#8217;ll need to change the boot order so that this chip is actually used as the primary device, otherwise it won&#8217;t be initialised correctly.
+  2. If you use an onboard chipset (like I do), you'll need to change the boot order so that this chip is actually used as the primary device, otherwise it won't be initialised correctly.

 Originally I had the ATI binary driver <a href="http://en.wikipedia.org/wiki/Fglrx" target="_blank">fglrx</a> installed, but this does \_not\_ play well with a multiseat setup.
 The initialisation of the second card causes the system to hardlock.
-Since this driver doesn&#8217;t work, I went for the <a href="http://www.x.org/wiki/radeon" target="_blank">xf86-video-ati</a> driver, which is completely opensource, and in combination with a recent <a href="http://www.kernel.org/" target="_blank">kernel</a> allows for <a href="http://en.wikipedia.org/wiki/Mode-setting" target="_blank">kernel mode setting</a>.
+Since this driver doesn't work, I went for the <a href="http://www.x.org/wiki/radeon" target="_blank">xf86-video-ati</a> driver, which is completely opensource, and in combination with a recent <a href="http://www.kernel.org/" target="_blank">kernel</a> allows for <a href="http://en.wikipedia.org/wiki/Mode-setting" target="_blank">kernel mode setting</a>.
 You do need the firmware for the card, usually found in the firmware-linux packages of your favourite distribution.

 So, the works:

 ### Requirements

   1. Get a spankingly fresh kernel.
 2.6.33 at least, preferably newer.
 Compile it with KMS support enabled.
-Note that when you enable KMS support, you&#8217;ll lose your console unless you compile in `<a href="http://www.mjmwired.net/kernel/Documentation/fb/fbcon.txt" target="_blank">fbcon</a>`, but I advise against this, as this doesn&#8217;t seem to play well with a multiseat setup.
+Note that when you enable KMS support, you'll lose your console unless you compile in `<a href="http://www.mjmwired.net/kernel/Documentation/fb/fbcon.txt" target="_blank">fbcon</a>`, but I advise against this, as this doesn't seem to play well with a multiseat setup.
   2. Install the linux-firmware package or get the necessary firmwares for your cards (to get 3D acceleration)
   3. Get a decently fresh <a href="http://www.mesa3d.org/" target="_blank">Mesa</a> (7.7 branch)
   4. Lastly, get a mjummy fresh xf86-video-ati driver.